-To create a land use planning environment that addresses the growth and development needs over a 25-year time horizon (2021-2046).
+- 1. To create a land use planning environment that addresses the growth and development needs over a 25-year time horizon (2021-2046). - 2.
+To build a Municipality that promotes development within designated growth areas while providing opportunities for the management of or use resource-based resources uses (including recreational recreational dwellings), development, residential including lot creation, that is locally appropriate, agricultural and related uses that support agriculture and the rural economy, home occupations industries, and home

-- 2. To build a Municipality that promotes development within designated growth areas while providing opportunities for the management or use of resources resource-based recreational uses (including recreational dwellings), residential development, including lot creation, that is locally appropriate, agricultural and related uses that support agriculture and the rural economy, home occupations and home industries, cemeteries, and other rural land uses in the rural area. - 3.
-To provide sufficient land to accommodate an appropriate range and mix of land uses to meet projected growth and development needs for up to 25 years, and to position the Municipality to respond to growth and development that may be generated by the Northern Ontario Ring-of-Fire, local mining developments and forestry operations.
+- cemeteries, and other rural land uses in the rural area. - 3.
+To provide sufficient land to accommodate an appropriate range and mix of land uses to meet projected growth and development needs for up to 25 years, and to position the Municipality to respond to growth and development that may be generated by the Northern Ontario Ring-of-Fire, local mining developments and forestry operations. - 4.
+To build a community that meets the current and changing housing needs of all residents. - 5.
+To promote the development of compact, cost-effective development in settlement areas that minimizes land consumption and servicing costs.

-- 4. To build a community that meets the current and changing housing needs of all residents. - To promote the development of compact, cost-effective development in settlement areas that minimizes land consumption and servicing costs. - 6.
-To plan and provide infrastructure that is integrated with current and projected growth needs and the Municipality's Asset Management Plan. - 7.
+- 6. To plan and provide infrastructure that is integrated with current and projected growth needs and the Municipality's Asset Management Plan. - 7.
 To build a healthy, safe and liveable all-season community that encourages active living, healthy lifestyles and which improves accessibility and inclusiveness for persons with disabilities and older persons and to provide measures for active transportation. - 8.
-To avoid development and land use patterns which may cause environmental or public health and safety concerns.
+To avoid development and land use patterns which may cause environmental or public health and safety concerns. - 9.
+To conserve and manage cultural heritage resources in a manner which perpetuates their functional use while maintaining their heritage value, integrity and benefit to the community.

-- 9. To conserve and manage cultural heritage resources in a manner which perpetuates their functional use while maintaining their heritage value, integrity and benefit to the community. - 10.To promote development and land use patterns that conserves biodiversity and protection of the natural environment. - 11.To build a community that is resilient to the impacts of climate change and provides measures to support the reduction of greenhouse gas emissions. - 12.To retain the character of the current built form. - 1.5 Growth Plan for Northern Ontario - The Municipality recognizes the need to nurture the development of the local economic base in conjunction with provincial objectives for growing the Northern Ontario economy as set out in the Growth Plan for Northern Ontario.
-The Municipality promotes а collaborative approach to implementation of the provincial policies in local decisions made with respect to land use, and investment in infrastructure.
+- 10. To promote development and land use patterns that conserves biodiversity and protection of the natural environment. - 11.
+To build a community that is resilient to the impacts of climate change and provides measures to support the reduction of greenhouse gas emissions. - 12.
+To retain the character of the current built form.

+1.5 Growth Plan for Northern Ontario

+1. The Municipality recognizes the to nurture need the development of the local economic base in conjunction with provincial objectives for growing the Northern Ontario economy as set out in the Growth Plan for Northern Municipality Ontario.
+The collaborative promotes a approach to implementation of the provincial policies in local decisions made with respect to

-- 2. The intent of the Plan is to enable the Municipality to sustain and improve the economic base of the community by providing a diverse range of community services, by providing a 25-year supply of land including serviced land for an appropriate range of housing types and other land uses, by providing high quality public services and spaces, by providing recreational and tourism opportunities and by enhancing the cultural life and community identity of Greenstone. - 3.
+- land use, and investment in infrastructure. - 2.
+The intent of the Plan is to enable the Municipality to sustain and improve the economic base of the community by providing a diverse range of community services, by providing a 25year supply of land including serviced land for an appropriate range of housing types and other land uses, by providing high quality public services and spaces, by providing recreational and tourism opportunities and by enhancing the cultural life and community identity of Greenstone. - 3.
 The Municipality recognizes the importance of sustainable transportation services in providing access to local, regional, provincial and international markets and intends to support rail, air transport and highway corridors in particular.